quarto-dev/quarto-actions/publish/README.md

    ```

 ## Posit Connect

+> See also <https://quarto.org/docs/publishing/rstudio-connect.html> about Posit Connect publishing support in Quarto.

 1. Create Posit Connect auth token.
 After logging in to your Posit Connect server, click on your username on the top right.
 A sidebar should slide in from the right.
 Click on "API keys".
 On the new page, click on the "New API Key" button.
 Give it a memorable name and note the resulting string (or keep this browser window open).